stephanierotter/stephanierotter.github.io/conferences.md

 ### Accepted 2023

 **Stephanie Rotter** and Mingya Liu. *An experimental study on social meanings of negative concord in English*.
+CARLA 2023, Montréal (QC), Canada.

+**Stephanie Rotter** and Mingya Liu. *An experimental study on social meanings of negative concord in English*.
 AmLaP 2023, Donostia–San Sebastián, Spain.

 Mingya Liu and **Stephanie Rotter**. *An experimental study on social meanings of modal concord in English*.
 AmLaP 2023, Donostia–San Sebastián, Spain.